 Labour and skills shortages are the most pressing challenges facing manufacturers today.
 CME is working to expand the labour pool; improve education programs; and lower the cost of on-the-job training.

 Why It Matters

-Access to an abundant, high-quality workforce is critical to manufacturing success.
-It boosts output, productivity and profitability.
+Access to a large, high-quality workforce is critical to manufacturing success.
+It boosts output, productivity, and profitability.
 It also drives innovation and is vital to taking the fullest advantage of new technologies and production methods.

 CME surveyed over 225 manufacturers from across Canada from small to large companies and the results are troubling:

 - More than 85 per cent of manufacturers struggle to fill vacancies